Marketing professionals are grappling with a lot of meaty topics nowadays — none more so than the ever-changing concept of customer identity.

 - Where the data is collected and how it will be used.
 First-party data and third-party data both use identity but cannot always be used in tandem (e.g. DMPs have to use pseudonymous identifiers and anonymization techniques to prevent co-mingling data collected for different purposes).
 Compliance with data collection laws and regulations such as GDPR also influence this.

-- Identity/Device graph – Anonymous or anonymized, graphs focus on tracking across digital and addressable channels.
+- Identity or device graph: Anonymous or anonymized, graphs focus on tracking across digital and addressable channels.

-- Customer data platform – With persistent profiles, CDPs unify all first-party customer data and associated identifiers, which you can then activate in a variety of marketing applications – for measurement, campaign orchestration, personalization, etc.
+- Customer data platform: With persistent profiles, CDPs unify all first-party customer data and associated identifiers, which you can then activate in a variety of marketing applications — for measurement, campaign orchestration, personalization, et cetera.

 Still have questions?
 Want to talk through your specific situation?
 Request a demo with our team today to learn what a CDP can do for your marketing and business at-large.